MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 ### Typical mappings of cloud IT roles

+Microsoft and partners offer various options for all audiences to develop skills with Azure services.

+- [Map roles and skills](/azure/cloud-adoption-framework/plan/suggested-skills): A free resource for mapping your cloud career path.
+Learn what industry experts suggest for your cloud role and the skills to get you there.
+Follow a learning curriculum at your own pace to build the skills that you need most to stay relevant.

-Microsoft and partners offer a variety of options for all audiences to develop their skills with Azure services.
-Turn your knowledge of Azure into official recognition with [Azure certification training and exams](https://www.microsoft.com/learning/certification-overview.aspx).
+- Turn your knowledge of Azure into official recognition with [Azure certification training and exams](https://www.microsoft.com/learning/certification-overview.aspx).
 ## Azure DevOps and project management

 The hybrid cloud environment disrupts IT with undefined roles, responsibilities, and activities.
 Organizations must move to modern practices to manage services, including agile and DevOps methodologies, to better meet the transformation and optimization needs of today's businesses in a streamlined and efficient manner.